-Some answers to common questions about WATO are listed below.
+Some answers to common questions about 'What are the Odds?'
+(WATO) are listed below.
 Click on a question to see the answer.
-I would be very grateful if you could email any suggested improvements or additions to this page to email@example.com.
+I would be very grateful if you could email any suggested improvements or additions to this page to firstname.lastname@example.org.

 Before you start, please bear in mind that WATO is an advanced tool.
 Before you use it: